 If you’ve been freelancing for the previous 12 months, it’s worth going over your books and taking a look at your rates.
 Were there any projects you worked on that you felt you sold yourself short on?

-As a micro-business owner, chances are you’re probably already aware of the government’s National Living Wage which entitles all workers aged 23 or over, except those in the first year of an apprenticeship scheme, to at least £9.50 per hour (from April 2022).
+As a micro-business owner, chances are you’re probably already aware of the government’s National Living Wage which entitles all workers aged 23 or over, except those in the first year of an apprenticeship scheme, to at least £10.42 per hour.